 Justin Curl

 I earned an MSc in global affairs from Tsinghua (Schwarzman Scholar) and a BSE with high honors in computer science from Princeton, where I was fortunate to be advised by Arvind Narayanan.
+I'm currently finishing up a J.D. at Harvard Law School.

 For past papers and projects, see below!
+Or feel free to get in touch at justincurl13 at gmail dot com.

 California Enacted AI Bills.
 Now Officials Must Define Them.